PHorg Logo

 John Philip Sousa and his U.S. Marine Corps Band performs

-in the Court of the Palace Hotel..
+in the Court of The Palace Hotel..

 PH & Grand Court 1897